Date Thesis Awarded

 The study creates two treatments by manipulating the intensity of the protest paradigm frame in a Washington Post article about the Occupy Wall Street movement.
 Results from a Mechanical Turk experiment show limited support for the proposed mechanism.
 Respondents treated with the high-intensity frame article feel less threatened by the Occupy Wall Street protest and are more tolerant toward the protesters; however, these treatment effects do not extend to participants’ evaluations of a hypothetical protest by either their most or least favored political group.
 The article treatment has no impact on participants’ attitudes towards protest generally; asking participants to imagine a hypothetical protest by their least favored group, however, decreases their tolerance toward protest as a whole.

 Dunham, Samuel E.R., "From Activism to Annoyance: Framing, Threat, and Public Tolerance toward Protest" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 225.

 Creative Commons License